ReactTooltip/react-tooltip/README.md

 1 .
 Import the CSS file to set default styling.

+> [!WARNING]\
-> :warning: If you are using a version before than `v5.13.0`, you must import the CSS file or the tooltip won't show!
+> If you are using a version before than `v5.13.0`, you must import the CSS file or the tooltip won't show!

 ```js
 import 'react-tooltip/dist/react-tooltip.css'